 Keto Grilled Veggies

-If you’re into the Keto lifestyle, just a few tweaks on a simple Beef Stew can make it fit right in, match it up with this Keto Grilled Veggies from Keto Cooking Wins and you’re all set.
+If you’re into the Keto lifestyle, just a few tweaks on a simple stew can make it fit right in, match it up with this Keto Grilled Veggies from Keto Cooking Wins and you’re all set.
 This is very easy to make; it only takes up 10 minutes of preparation and another 10 minutes grilling time.

 Vegan Scalloped Potatoes